Halbann/StockCombatAI/README.md

 # KCS
-Kerbal Combat Suite (KCS) is a mod for Kerbal Space Program.
-Its goal is to act as the space based counterpart to BD armory but using stock warships.
+Kerbal Combat System (KCS) is a mod for Kerbal Space Program.
+Its goal is to enable automated combat between stock space warships in a similar fashion to BD Armory.
 # Developers
-- Hatbat
+- Hatbat (Lawrence)
 - Spartwo
 - MiffedStarfish